Frequently asked questions:

 “Do you support a managed urban deer bow/crossbow hunt in the Town of Truro to control and reduce the urban deer population?”

 Details of the 3 years of data collection and analysis leading up to this step will be included with your Voter Information Letter and will be available on the Town social media platforms and website.
 Truro Town Council will review and consider the plebiscite results.
 Theresults will be an important piece of information for Council in making a final decision.

 For more information visit: pdf Overview of the Process to date Deer Management (113 KB)

 Below is the official list of the Candidates (in alphabetical order by Ward) who have been Nominated for Councillor or Mayor.

-Residents of Truro, like all Nova Scotians, will choose their Municipal and School Board representatives this October.
-In addition to choosing a Mayor for the Town, voters will select two Councillors for each ward, two representatives to the Chignecto Central Regional School Board (one from Wards 1 & 2, and one representing Ward 3 and Colchester Districts 1 and 11).
+Residents of Truro, like all Nova Scotians, will choose their Municipal representatives on October 17, 2020.
+In addition to choosing a Mayor for the Town, voters will select two Councillors for each ward.

-Those who meet the special qualifications can choose to vote for the member of the conseil scolaire acadien provincial representing the new District of Truro, or the African Nova Scotian Member of the Chignecto Central Board elected at large for the entire CCRSB Region).
+Those who meet the special qualifications can choose to vote for the member of the conseil scolaire acadien provincial representing the new District of Truro.

 Qualifications to Run for Council